MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaluations.md

 Update the environment values and configuration information with the information you gathered during [Prerequisites](#prerequisites) for the evaluations app.

-1. Use the following command to get the **Evaluations** app resource information into a `.env` file.:
+1. Use the following command to get the **Evaluations** app resource information into a `.env` file:

     ```bash
     azd env get-values > .env